jcaw/theme-magic/README.md

 ### Setting Your Wallpaper

 Pywal was designed to generate a color scheme that matches your wallpaper.
 If you wish to set a wallpaper, it's best to do that first.
-Do the following:
+Call this command in a shell:

 ```shell
 wal -i "path/to/wallpaper.png"